Joshsilas/InterviewQuest/README.md

 3. Charm Skills: Unlock and utilize various charm skills during the game, allowing you to influence the interviewer's interest positively.
 Strategically choose when to use these skills for maximum impact.
 4. Interviewer Personalities: Each interviewer (Recruiter, CTO, CEO) has a distinct personality and preferred interview style.
 5. Visual and Audio Effects: Enhance the gaming experience with graphics and sound effects that complement the mood of each interview round, making the game more immersive.
 6. Just a bit of tounge and cheek: I don't beleive a recruiter would ever yawn, A CTO would scream FizzBuzz at you or CEO's ever stare deep into your soul.
+7. UPDATE: Added a help button to the display, just to break down each stat and component for ease of use.

 ## Live Demo & Responsivness